mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 with QUIC datagrams and ensure that the RTP/RTCP packets, including their payloads, QUIC, and IP headers, will fit into path MTU.

-If an application wishes to retransmit lost RTP packets, the retransmission has to be implemented by the application by sending a new datagram for the RTP packet, because QUIC datagrams are not retransmitted on loss (see also
+Since QUIC datagrams are not retransmitted on loss (see also
-{{transport-layer-feedback}} for loss signaling).
+{{transport-layer-feedback}} for loss signaling), if an application wishes to retransmit lost RTP packets, the retransmission has to be implemented by the application.
+RTP retransmissions can be done in the same RTP session or a separate RTP session {{!RFC4588}} and the flow identifier MUST be set to the flow identifier of the RTP session in which the retransmission happens.

 # RTCP {#rtcp}